 The Company measures and records the expense related to stock-based transactions based on the fair values of stock-based payment awards, as determined on the date of grant.
-The fair value of restricted stock units with a service condition is determined based on the closing price of the Company's common stock on the date of grant.
+The fair value of restricted stock units with a service condition ("service-based RSU") is determined based on the closing price of the Company's common stock on the date of grant.
 To estimate the fair value of stock options, the Company selected the Black-Scholes option pricing model.
-To estimate the fair value of restricted stock units with a service and market condition, the Company selected the Monte Carlo simulation model.
-In applying these models, the Company's determination of the fair value of the award is affected by assumptions regarding a number of highly complex and subjective variables.
+The fair value of restricted stock units with a service and performance condition ("performance-based RSU") is determined based on the closing price of the Company's common stock on the date of grant.
+Grant date as defined by ASC 718 is determined when the components that comprise the performance targets have been fully established.
+If a grant date has not been established, the compensation expense associated with the performance-based RSUs is re-measured at each reporting date based on the closing price of our common stock at each reporting date until the grant date has been established.
+For restricted stock units with a service and market condition ("market-based RSU"), the Company selected the Monte Carlo simulation model to estimate the fair value on the date of grant.
+In applying these models, the Company's determination of the fair value of the award is affected by assumptions regarding a number of subjective variables.
 These variables include, but are not limited to, the Company's expected stock price volatility over the term of the award and the employees' actual and projected stock option exercise and pre-vesting employment termination behaviors.

-The Company recognizes stock-based compensation expense over the requisite service period using the straight-line method, based on awards ultimately expected to vest.
+The Company recognizes stock-based compensation expense for options and service-based RSUs using the straight-line method, and for performance-based RSUs and market-based RSUs using the graded vesting method, based on awards ultimately expected to vest.
 The Company estimates future forfeitures at the date of grant.
 On an annual basis, the Company assesses changes to its estimate of expected forfeitures based on recent forfeiture activity.
 The effect of adjustments made to the forfeiture rates, if any, is recognized in the period that change is made.
-Refer to Note 11, Stock Benefit Plans, for additional information regarding stock-based compensation.
+See Note 11, Stock Benefit Plans, for additional information regarding stock-based compensation.